JasonVolkoff/HouseMates/README.md

 ## **Features to add in the future:**
+- Update to Django Rest Framework to allow compatability with React.js (replace Django Templates)
 - Add responsiveness to ~~login~~, profile, and house templates
 - Link accounts with paypal/venmo API to settle balances
 - Allow amazon.com links as a viable alternative to manual form input (rather than typing out the item name and cost)